opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 ### Rotating your coldkey

 If you suspect your coldkey may have been leaked, you can request to swap it out of your wallet, using an extrinsic blockchain transaction.
 This operation has a 5 day waiting period, during which your coldkey will be locked.
+The cost of this coldkey swap transaction is 0.1 TAO.

 See [Schedule a Coldkey Swap](../subnets/schedule-coldkey-swap)

-Effectively, this transfers all of your TAO and alpha stake balances, as well as your `sudo` control over any subnets you have created.
+Effectively, this transfers all of your TAO and alpha stake balances, as well as your `sudo` control over any subnets you have created:

-1. Swap TotalHotkeyColdkeyStakesThisInterval:
-   - For each hotkey owned by the old coldkey, transfer its stake and block data to the new coldkey.
+- For each hotkey owned by the old coldkey, its stake and block transfer to the new coldkey.
-2. Swap subnet ownership:
-   - For each subnet, if the old coldkey is the owner, transfer ownership to the new coldkey.
+- For each subnet, if the old coldkey is the owner, ownership transfers to the new coldkey.
-3. Swap Stakes:
 - For each hotkey staking for the old coldkey, transfer its stake to the new coldkey.
-4. Swap total coldkey stake:
-   - Transfer the total stake from the old coldkey to the new coldkey.
+- Total stake transfers from the old coldkey to the new coldkey.
-5. Swap StakingHotkeys:
-   - Transfer the list of staking hotkeys from the old coldkey to the new coldkey.
+- The list of staking hotkeys transfers from the old coldkey to the new coldkey.
-6. Swap hotkey owners:
-   - For each hotkey owned by the old coldkey, transfer ownership to the new coldkey.
-   - Update the list of owned hotkeys for both old and new coldkeys.
+- For each hotkey owned by the old coldkey, ownership transfers to the new coldkey.
+The list of owned hotkeys for both old and new coldkeys updates.
-7. Transfer remaining balance:
-   - Transfer any remaining balance from the old coldkey to the new coldkey.
+- Any remaining balances transfer from the old coldkey to the new coldkey.

 ### Hardware Wallets and Hardware Security Modules (HSMs)